Where Is Glacier National Park?

-Glacier National Park is located in the US state of Montana, along the US-Canada border.
-It covers an area of more than 1 million acres, within which are 130 lakes, 2 mountain ranges, over 1,000 plant species and 100 animal species.
-Additionally, Glacier National Park is home to approximately 35 named glaciers.
-In 1850, it had around 150 glaciers.
+Glacier National Park is located in the US state of Montana along the US-Canada border.
+It covers an area of more than 1 million acres, within which are 130 lakes, 2 mountain ranges, over 1,000 plant species, and 100 animal species.
+Additionally, Glacier National Park is home to approximately 37 named glaciers, of which 25 are considered to be "active," meaning they are over 25 acres in area.
+In 1850, there were around 150 glaciers.
 This article takes a closer look at what is happening with the glaciers of Glacier National Park.

 Of the active glaciers, Harrison is the biggest.
 As of 2005, it covered an area of approximately 466 acres south of Mount Jackson.
 Between 1966 and 2005, this glacier lost an estimated 9% of its surface area.
 Because of its altitude, Harrison Glacier has been able to retain its mass.

 Gem Glacier is the second highest in Glacier National Park and also the smallest.
 It covers an area of around 5 acres and is located to the east of the Continental Divide, above Grinnell Glacier.
 This hanging glacier lost 30% of its mass between 1966 and 2005.

 As of 2005, Sperry Glacier covers an area of around 216 acres.
 This represents a 75% decrease since the mid-19th century when it measured 933 acres.
 Between 1966 and 2005, it decreased in size by 35%.
 Its reduction has left behind new geological features, including moraines, lakes, and streams.